Moses Mabhida Stadium: 2022 Commonwealth Games

 The stadium had been scheduled to host the opening ceremony and athletics events of the 2022 Commonwealth Games, which was awarded to Durban in 2015, however the Commonwealth Games Federation withdrew hosting rights in 2017 due to funding concerns.

 Tournament results

 2010 FIFA World Cup

 The stadium was one of the venues for the 2010 FIFA World Cup and hosted five group games, one round game and a semi-final match.
 During the World Cup, the stadium was referred to "Durban Stadium".

 2013 African Cup of Nations

 Moses Mabhida Stadium served as one of the venues for the 2013 African Cup of Nations.
 It hosted 4 group games, 1 quarter final and a semi final.
 The games were:

 Soccer

-The stadium is the current home ground of Premier Soccer League team, AmaZulu.
-It has seven matches during the 2010 FIFA World Cup, and hosted various finals such as the 2010 MTN 8, the 2012 Telkom Knockout, the 2013 MTN 8, the 2013 Nedbank Cup and the 2014 Nedbank Cup.
+The stadium is the current home ground of Premiership team AmaZulu.
+It hosted seven matches during the 2010 FIFA World Cup, and frequently hosts cup finals (19 finals since 2010 as of May 2025).